Why You Should Stay Job Hunting?

+Why You Should Stay Job Hunting.
 Conventional wisdom suggests that when you have found a job, you quit hunting for a new one.
-It is a mistake that the vast majority of professionals make, and it’s one that is typically detrimental to their careers.
+Job Hunting is a mistake that the vast majority of professionals make, and it’s one that is typically detrimental to their careers.
 Continually looking for new opportunities not only keeps you current with what positions are available, but it also keeps you fresh in your current job.
-It’s always a good idea to know what jobs are out there since you never know when you will be forced back into the job hunt.
+Job Hunting always a good idea to know what jobs are out there since you never know when you will be forced back into the Job Hunting.
 By keeping yourself current on those positions that are available, you won’t feel so overwhelmed when the time to look for a new job reveals itself.

 Continuing to search for a new position isn’t necessarily an active pursuit.
 When you are reasonably happy in your current job and not looking to change either your career or your employer, job search takes on a more passive role.
 Much of what you do during an active job search is ignored, such as cold calling, applications, and interviewing.
 In a passive job search, you keep your resume updated, and you occasionally examine what is open in your field.
 It also means keeping your eyes and ears open to new opportunities – whether that is through networking, talking with colleagues and acquaintances, and browsing online forums and Facebook groups.

 Networking is still a part of a passive job search, but instead of looking for a new job, you are looking for contacts.
 Meetings, seminars, and various network gatherings can be a fun way to meet new people as well as stay current in what your field is offering to new job candidates.
 It’s also a way to keep current on new trends in your area of expertise as well as current salary ranges.
 It can be helpful during your next salary negotiation or promotion meeting.
 When networking, make sure that you keep all of the business cards that you collect and even take a moment to jot down on the back of each card, who you spoke to, and what possible opportunities are available in their field or company.